azizmithani/roast/README.md

 # roast
 ROAST: A tool for Reference-free Optimisation of Assembled SuperTranscriptomes

+Program: ROAST (Reference free Optimization of Assembled Supertranscriptomes)
+Version: 1.0.0 (using bamtools 2.4.0 and boost c++ libraries)

 **Dependencies:**

 ROAST is written in C++ and needs the following programs (provided as external tools with ROAST):